realHoangHai/realHoangHai/README.md

 - 👋 Hi, My name's @realHoangHai.
 In Vietnamese, it means the 👌 👑 of 🌊
 - 👀 I’m interested in beauty 🌸 🌹 🌻 🌼
-- 🌱 I’m currently learning golang
-- 😕 I'm a 🔥 and 💪 developer
-- 🤝 I’m looking to collaborate on ... (i dunno yet)
 - ✈️ I wanna go to somewhere has ❄️ and ⛄
-- 📫 Direct me at hailth4work@gmail.com
+- 📫 Direct me at aflyingpenguin2lth@gmail.com

 <!---
 realHoangHai/realHoangHai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.